Chair of Trustees

 Rebecca became a trustee at the end of 2011 and has been actively involved with the charity since early 2009.
 Having been through cervical cancer herself at just 25, Rebecca is all too aware of the devastating effects of the disease and as a result is passionate about the work of the charity.

-To date she has been taken part in a number of national awareness campaigns and undertaken a range of media interviews.
-As an events manager working in Northampton Rebecca is hoping to use her experience to promote the charity and to further help raise awareness.
-Rebecca is also working towards being trained to run a local support group.
+Rebecca has taken part in a number of national awareness campaigns and undertaken a range of media interviews.
+She is also a keen supporter of the Women v Cancer challenges and to date has taken part in cycle India, cycle Africa and cycle Brazil.
+As a Director of Events & Communications Rebecca is able to use her experience to promote the charity and to further help raise awareness.